Yukawa coupling

-$~ V = g \, \bar\psi \, \phi \, \psi$ (scalar) or $g \, \bar\psi \, i \,\gamma^5 \, \phi \, \psi$ (pseudoscalar).
+$V = g\ \bar\psi \phi \psi$ (scalar) or $g\ \bar\psi i \gamma^5 \phi \psi$ (pseudoscalar).

 The Yukawa coupling was developed to model the strong force between hadrons.
 Yukawa couplings are thus used to describe the nuclear force between nucleons mediated by pions (which are pseudoscalar mesons).

 Yukawa couplings are also used in the Standard Model to describe the coupling between the Higgs field and massless quark and lepton fields (i.e., the fundamental fermion particles).
 Through spontaneous symmetry breaking, these fermions acquire a mass proportional to the vacuum expectation value of the Higgs field.
-This Higgs-fermion coupling was first described by Steven Weinberg in 1967 to model lepton masses.
+This Higgs–fermion coupling was first described by Steven Weinberg in 1967 to model lepton masses.

 Classical potential

-If two fermions interact through a Yukawa interaction mediated by a Yukawa particle of mass $\mu$, the potential between the two particles, known as the Yukawa potential, will be:
+If two fermions interact through a Yukawa interaction mediated by a Yukawa particle of mass μ, the potential between the two particles, known as the Yukawa potential, will be: